9 Individual Development Plan Examples With Ready-To-Use Templates

 • A clear roadmap: An IDP lays out a practical path for achieving career goals, making development feel more structured and attainable.

-• Goal accountability: IDPs provide employees with a tangible method for establishing, tracking, and reassessing their professional goals.
+• Goal accountability: IDPs provide employees with a tangible way to establish, track, and reassess their professional goals.

 • Feedback opportunities: IDPs help facilitate regular and meaningful feedback conversations between employees and their supervisors, ensuring ongoing guidance and support.